Image Description Elements

 pacman |

 configured locale list.
-This results in language specific files to
+This results in language-specific files

 <preferences>